rysdev/LMSLiveProjectContributions/README.md

 ## StudentApplicationManager

-Added features for students using the job placement manager.
+Added features for students using the job placement manager

 * Added submenu to navbar dropdown of layout view for routing to student application manager